Bixby Creek Bridge, Pacific Coast Highway at sunset with an orange glow cast over the ocean

 One of the highlights of this drive will follow parts of the legendary Pacific Coast Highway as you make your way from one coastal town to another.
 This route isn't only about beaches, though.
 On the way, you can also visit Pfeiffer Big Sur State Park and Los Padres National Forest.

-Please in mind is that the Big Sur area and parts of Pacific Coast Highway are prone to landslides, so check the road conditions and closures before you set off.
+Please keep mind that the Big Sur area and parts of Pacific Coast Highway are prone to landslides, so check the road conditions and closures before you set off.
 Another thing to be careful of is traffic, though, as plenty of the route's attractions are popular with tourists.

 The Yosemite National Park Route will take you to the world-famous national park that lends this route its name, as well as the dramatically different yet equally magical Sequoia National Park.
 You will also get to visit Fresno, Bakersfield, and Santa Clarita on the way for some urban fun.